herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 # General Rules

 ## Preperation and Setup
+- Players agree on a maximum number of points to play and will select units from their faction up to the agreed amount of points with each unit costing the points shown on the unit profile.-
 - Each player should have three objective tiles in hand and an equal number of terrain tiles.
+- - Scale and shape of the map is determined by the players placing the tiles.
 - Each player then takes turns placing a tile.
 - Objective tiles cannot be placed within two tiles of the board edge or within five tiles of another objective.
 - Each player then selects a table edge to count as their edge, usually on opposite sides